-Upon execution of the agreement, Daiichi Sankyo paid the Company a non-refundable upfront payment in the amount of \$10.1 million in consideration for the licenses, and for each licensed product, the Company is entitled to receive potential milestone payments of \$87.6 million, plus royalties on the commercial sales of any commercial products.
-The total milestones are categorized as follows: research milestones - \$2.5 million; development milestones - \$36.0 million; commercial milestones - \$48.3 million; additional diagnostic milestones of \$0.7 million.
+Upon execution of the agreement, Daiichi Sankyo paid the Company a non-refundable upfront payment in the amount of \$10.1 million in consideration for the licenses, and for each licensed product, the Company is entitled to receive potential milestone payments of \$91.1 million, plus royalties on the commercial sales of any commercial products.
+The total milestones are categorized as follows: research milestones - \$2.6 million; development milestones - \$37.4 million; commercial milestones - \$50.2 million; additional diagnostic milestones of \$0.9 million.
 At the inception of the agreement, these milestones were determined to be substantive as there was substantial uncertainty the milestones would be achieved, they would require substantial performance from the entity, and the consideration was reasonable relative to other deliverables.
 The agreement includes provisions for the Company to provide research services funded by Daiichi Sankyo at agreed upon full-time employee rates during the initial identification and research period.

 In accordance with the guidance in ASC 605-25, the Company identified the licenses and research funding as deliverables at the inception of the arrangement.
 The Company has determined that the licenses and research services provided by the Company represent one unit of accounting because, based on the stage of development of the licensed product, the research services provided by the Company to identify drug candidates using the Company's proprietary Anticalin® technology against Daiichi Sankyo's selected targets were necessary before the licenses would have any standalone value.
-Therefore, the total arrangement consideration was recognized over the estimated period of substantial involvement, which was determined to be the period during the Company was required to provide research services to discover drug candidates against targets identified.
+Therefore, the total arrangement consideration was recognized over the estimated period of substantial involvement, which was determined to be the period Company was required to provide research services to discover drug candidates against targets identified.
 The Company estimated this period would be approximately two years.
 The Company reassesses the estimated term at the end of each reporting period.

-The Company has not recognized any milestone payments as revenue for the three months ended March 31, 2015 and 2014 respectively.
+The Company has not recognized any milestone payments as revenue for the six months ended June 30, 2015.
+The Company recognized a milestone payment of \$0.4 million as revenue for the six months ended June 30, 2014.
+The milestone payment was based on successful in vitro and in vivo studies.
 In general, milestones could not be achieved solely upon the passage of time.
 For revenue recognition purposes, management determined these milestones to be substantive in accordance with applicable accounting guidance related to milestone revenue.
 Substantive uncertainty existed at the inception of the arrangement as to whether the milestones would be achieved because of the numerous variables, such as the high rate of failure inherent in research and development activities and the uncertainty involved with obtaining regulatory approval.
-For the three months ended March 31, 2015, the Company did not recognized any revenues related to the Daiichi Sankyo Collaboration and for the three months ended March 31, 2014, the Company recognized \$0.7 million in revenues.
-None of the revenue was related to the achievement of milestones.
+For the three and six months ended June 30, 2015, the Company did not recognize any revenues related to the Daiichi Sankyo Collaboration and for the three and six months ended June 30, 2014, the Company recognized \$0.4 and \$1.1 million in revenues, respectively. \$0.4 million of these revenues were related to the achievement of milestones during the three and six months ended June 30, 2014.